 9Model fit improves for every issue except gun control for mothers and abortion for mothers and fathers.
 For these specifications, no quadratic transformation is included (see Tables C2 and C3 in SM).
-Scatterplots of the raw data further confirm the same curvilinear trends, and are available from the author on request.
+Scatterplots of the raw data confirm the same curvilinear trends.